Frequently Asked Questions - Rhode Island Mechanics Lien

 How much does it cost to file a Rhode Island Extension of a mechanics' lien Claim?

-LienItNow.com prepares, files and serves extensions of mechanics' lien Claims for a fee of $85.00.
+LienItNow.com prepares, files and serves extensions of mechanics' lien Claims.
 All lien claims expire after a certain period of time, and filing an extension of the mechanics' lien claim prolongs the expiration date.
 Rhode Island law, however, does not permit an extension of mechanics' lien claims.

 Click Here to File a Rhode Island Lien Extension Document